 Why is a mask essential.
 This is because when sneezing many of the larger droplets will quickly settle onto nearby surfaces while smaller ones remain suspended in the air for hours, where they can be breathed in.
 While the behaviour of the virus-filled droplets in rooms with air conditioning and outside environments are less well understood, they are thought to settle on 2 surfaces more quickly in disturbed air.

 Even experts who advocate masking communities say their impact on stopping the spread of disease is likely to be modest.
 The more people in a given space wear masks at their place of work, the fewer viral particles are making it into the space around them, decreasing exposure and risk.
 Will wearing masks become a habit for us as is the case in Asian countries?
 Not likely.

-Now, three months since the start of the pandemic our public health experts insist that we all must wear a face mask.
-In fact, in Paris, the wearing of designer masks is becoming quite fashionable.
-While medical-grade masks such as the N-95 mask provide the best protection against the spread, they’re hard to find and are mostly reserved for use by frontline healthcare workers.
+One bets that Malta will be the first in the Med, to become unmasked.
+On the contrary, in Paris, the wearing of designer masks is becoming quite fashionable.
+While medical-grade masks such as the N-95 mask provide the best protection against the spread, they’re more expensive to use and in certain countries, they are mostly reserved for use by front-line healthcare workers.

 Masks are really a perfectly good public health intervention mainly as a means to protect people against the droplets coming out of their respiratory tract especially from infected people.
 It is true that people who feel ill aren’t supposed to go out at all, but initial evidence suggests people without symptoms may also transmit the coronavirus without knowing they’re infected.
 Surveys show how nearly half of SARS-CoV-2 transmissions occur before the infected person shows any symptoms.

-In conclusion, following every great crisis, the world witnessed an increase in innovation, and new business ideas and models.
-Likewise, Malta should ensure that anyone with a great idea can find the right support to kick this off now.
+In conclusion, following every great crisis, the world witnessed an increase in innovation, and new business ideas and models, consequently – the budget proposals currently debated in Parliament should ideally help innovators and start-ups overcome difficulties when climbing the slippery slope.